mdn/content/files/en-us/learn/css/css_layout/floats_skills/index.md

 ## Task 2

-In this example, the element with a class of `float` should be floated left.
-Then we want the first line of text to display next to that element, but the following line of text (which has a class of `.below`) to display underneath it.
-You can see the desired result in this image.
+In this task, the element with a class of `float` should be floated left.
+Then we want the first line of text to display next to that element, but the following line of text (which has a class of `below`) to display underneath it.

+Your final result should look like the image below:

 ![A box displayed to the left of a line of text, with some more text below.](float-task2.png)